NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 The option ``--max-pairwise-matches`` in ``bundle_adjust`` should reduce the number of matches to the set value, if too many were created originally.

 The option ``--overlap-limit`` reduces the number of subsequent images to be matched to the current one to this value.
+For a large number of images consider using the option ``--auto-overlap-params`` which will find which images overlap.

 Run stereo and create a DEM::